 On the contrary, a person looking at an engagement ring without a loupe would be hard pressed to discern any differences between a VVS1 diamond and an eyeclean SI1 diamond.

-The truth of the matter is, unless a diamond is severely included, clarity grades do not have much bearing on the stone’s outward appearance.
+The truth of the matter is, unless a diamond is severely included, clarity grades do not have much bearing on the stone’s visual appearance.
 From a practical viewpoint, why should you pay more for a feature that can’t be “seen”?

-First time shoppers with no experience are usually the ones who select stones way high up in the clarity scale.
-This is due to a false belief that a diamond will lesser inclusions will be more beautiful and that inclusions are a bad thing.
+First time shoppers with no prior experience are usually the ones who select stones way high up on the clarity scale.
+This is due to a misguided belief that a diamond with lesser inclusions will be more beautiful and that inclusions are a bad thing.

 Inclusions (circled in red) can help you identify your diamond.

-Do you know that there are SI2 diamonds that are actually in the higher band of the grade?
+For example, did you know that there are SI2 diamonds that are actually in the higher band of the grade?
 This gets them very close to an SI1 grading.
 Likewise, an SI2 diamond could also be at the lower band of the grade which gets them very close to being an I1.